How to apply for a school place outside the normal transfer times

 Therefore, where places in the year group are available at the preferred school, it is expected that places will be allocated in advance.

-However, this does not necessarily guarantee a place at the preferred school if the year group is already up to the published admission number (PAN).
+However, this does not necessarily guarantee a place at the preferred school if the year group has reached the published admission number (PAN).